myhearty-org/myhearty-documentation/README.md

 ## High-Level Architecture

 Figure 2 shows the high-level architecture diagram of MyHearty.
 The high-level architecture diagram consists of 3 parts: the frontend app, the backend services and the payment processor.
-The frontend apps are deployed as [Next.js](https://nextjs.org) apps on [Vercel](https://vercel.com) to leverage the framework’s CSR and SSR features and also Vercel’s global edge network capabilities.
+The frontend apps are deployed as [Next.js](https://nextjs.org) apps on [Vercel](https://vercel.com) to leverage the framework’s CSR and SSR features and also Vercel’s global edge network.

 | <img src="images/high-level-architecture.svg" alt="MyHearty High-Level Architecture" width="75%" height="75%"> |
 | :------------------------------------------------------------------------------------------------------------: |